StymiedSloth/StymiedSloth/README.md

 # StymiedSloth

-Staff Engineer on Developer Platforms at Wayfair.
+Senior Engineer on Application Security team at Klaviyo.